Manitoba History: Clean and Decent Movies: Selected Cases and Responses of the Manitoba Film Censor Board, 1930 to 1950 [1]

 We cannot see that it would do any good, in fact that it would be opposed to the right policy for us, to present these films to German-Canadian citizens and to German-Canadian youth since they represent an ideology that we do not believe.
 [18]

 With the outbreak of the war in September 1939, the Board affected an ever more zealous application of its presumed mandate.
 Movies with pacifist themes were ordered withdrawn, among them Lest We Forget and two classics intended for reissue, Journey’s End and All Quiet On The Western Front.
 But it was this policy when applied to Beau Geste that stirred controversy.
 This, the second screen adaptation of P. C. Wren’s novel about life in the Foreign Legion, starred Gary Cooper as the hero and Brian Donlevy as the sadistic Sergeant Dagineau.
-It had been submitted to the Board on August 24 at which time it had been passed without cuts or comment.
-Meanwhile, the French government had been making representation to Paramount in the U.S. for its withdrawal, and it was about to launch a concerted attack in Canada through its consuls-general in each province.
-A verbal protest to the Board opened the campaign on September 11.
+It had been submitted to the Board on 24 August at which time it had been passed without cuts or comment.
+Meanwhile, the French government had been making representation to Paramount in the US for its withdrawal, and it was about to launch a concerted attack in Canada through its consuls-general in each province.
+A verbal protest to the Board opened the campaign on 11 September.
 The gist of the French complaint was that Beau Geste portrayed a segment of the French armed forces in such a false and negative light as to be detrimental to the nation’s image abroad.
 Further, public exhibition of the film would be harmful to recruitment to the army at a moment in history when France needed every available man.
 Having already removed anti-war films from Manitoba screens, Rice-Jones was quite sympathetic to the request inasmuch as it had come from an authoritative source and Canada and France were now allies.
 Its certificate of approval was withdrawn.
 [19]

 Paramount’s reaction was predictably swift.
 Its theatrical division in Winnipeg, Famous Players Ltd., sought legal advice in order to present its case to the Minister of Municipal Affairs under whose aegis the Board then operated.
-It maintained that cuts made in the original print in Hollywood had satisfied the French embassy in Washington, D. C. which now had no objection to the film playing anywhere in North America.
+It maintained that cuts made in the original print in Hollywood had satisfied the French embassy in Washington, DC which now had no objection to the film playing anywhere in North America.
 [20] Anticipating some kind of response, the Board sought to bolster its position by seeking an opinion from W. S. Thompson, director of the recently-established Dominion Censor Board in Ottawa.
 This federal agency was charged with overseeing the content of radio, films and the press for the duration of the war.
 Any hopes that it might intercede were dashed when Thompson replied that the Beau Geste case had arisen in all the provinces, and that it was a matter for them to resolve individually, although he did feel, personally, that Manitoba’s course of action was justified.
 [21] This bolstered the Board’s confidence to the extent that it airily dismissed the Famous Players complaint, noting that Washington was not Winnipeg and that the United States was not at war with Germany whereas Canada was.
 As for the charge that several provinces had reconsidered their ban, that was their prerogative.
 When the present war was over, and not before then, favourable consideration would be given to restoring the certificate.
 [22]

 There the matter rested for the winter, with Paramount complaining that it was losing between $30,000 and $40,000 in revenue because of an unfair decision.
-[23] Then, on March 15, 1940, the company tried a new tack.
+[23] Then, on 15 March 1940, the company tried a new tack.
 It decided to appeal the September decision.
 In requesting this procedure, the Paramount spokesman noted that Beau Geste was playing in Britain and the other Dominions without incident.
 To further strengthen its case, the management of the Metropolitican theatre (where it was due to reopen in the event of a successful outcome) arranged a press interview with two deserters from the Foreign Legion who attested to treatment every bit as brutal as that meted out to Gary Cooper in the screen version.
 [24]

-The five person Board of Appeal viewed it on April 3 and unanimously approved restoration of the certificate provided the phrase “and spit on it” was removed.
+The five person Board of Appeal viewed it on 3 April and unanimously approved restoration of the certificate provided the phrase “and spit on it” was removed.
 [25] The French consul might fulminate, but time and events were running against him.
-When Ontario relaxed on its ban on May 8, it left Quebec as the sole province where an interdict was still in force.
+When Ontario relaxed on its ban on 8 May, it left Quebec as the sole province where an interdict was still in force.
 Perhaps there was a feeling in the country that what was occurring in France was rendering the affair redundant.
 Her armies were collapsing before the German onslaught and the Dunkirk debacle was only weeks away.
 Real or imagined slurs contained in Beau Geste were irrelevant by this time.
 Nevertheless, the Board accepted the decision with ill-concealed anger, believing its patriotic stance to have been undermined.
 In a final note to Henri Bourgarel, the recently-arrived French consul, Rice-Jones commiserated thus:

 I can assure you that we are in entire sympathy with your feelings in this matter and regret exceedingly that there did not seem any way in which we could legally hold the picture from showing any longer.
 [26]